ernstnaezer/anwb-price-watcher/README.md

 ### Test run 💪🏻

-For a test run and to see the ‼️ ANWB price Alert ‼️  message appear in your Slack, set the prices to a very low threshold (0 for example) and hit Play ▶️
+For a test run, set the price thresholds to 0, hit Play ▶️ and watch the `‼️ ANWB price Alert ‼️` message appear in your Slack.